The Adventures of Pinocchio: Plot

 On his way to school the next morning, Pinocchio encounters the Great Marionette Theatre and sells his school book to buy a ticket for the show.
 During the performance, the puppets Harlequin, Pulcinella and Signora Rosaura call out to Pinocchio.
-This angers the puppet master Mangiafuoco, and he decides to use Pinocchio as firewood to cook his dinner.
+This disruption angers the puppet master Mangiafuoco, and he decides to use Pinocchio as firewood to cook his dinner.
 However, after Pinocchio pleads for his and Harlequin's salvation and he learns of Geppetto's poverty, Mangiafuoco releases him and gives him five gold pieces.